jucazyn/jucazyn.github.io/_pages/cv.md

 ## Education

 * **B.A. in Philosophy, UFSC (2024-current)**
-  * Completed formal coursework in Theoretical Physics
+  * Completed selected coursework in Theoretical Physics
   * Emphasis in Philosophy of Physics and <span style="color: #999999;">(Philosophical)</span> Logic

 * **B.Sc. in Mathematics, UFSC (2018-2023)**